gangdong/gangdong.github.io/_posts/2020-12-02-Fingerprint-Trusty.markdown

 toc: true
 sidebar: true
 ---
-I have completed a Android platform fingerprint implementation on Trusty TEE recently for working requirement.
+I have completed a Android platform fingerprint application on Trusty TEE recently for my work.
 This page will try to give some useful information, which is a summary of my work and might be helpful for somebody who want to bring up fingerprint application on Trusty TEE.

 {% if page.sidebar == false %}
 <div class = "separator"></div>